Positive Semidefinite Matrix Supermartingales

+We explore the asymptotic convergence and nonasymptotic maximal inequalities of supermartingales and backward submartingales in the space of positive semidefinite matrices.
+These are natural matrix analogs of scalar nonnegative supermartingales and backward nonnegative submartingales, whose convergence and maximal inequalities are the theoretical foundations for a wide and ever-growing body of results in statistics, econometrics, and theoretical computer science.

-We present new concentration inequalities for either martingale dependent or exchangeable random symmetric matrices under a variety of tail conditions, encompassing standard Chernoff bounds to self-normalized heavy-tailed settings.
-These inequalities are often randomized in a way that renders them strictly tighter than existing deterministic results in the literature, are typically expressed in the Loewner order, and are sometimes valid at arbitrary data-dependent stopping times.
-Along the way, we explore the theory of matrix supermartingales and maximal inequalities, potentially of independent interest.
+Our results lead to new concentration inequalities for either martingale dependent or exchangeable random symmetric matrices under a variety of tail conditions, encompassing now-standard Chernoff bounds to self-normalized heavy-tailed settings.
+Further, these inequalities are usually expressed in the Loewner order, are sometimes valid simultaneously for all sample sizes or at an arbitrary data-dependent stopping time, and can often be tightened via an external randomization factor.